Slab vs Script: Understanding Font Types pt2

 Casual scripts are less formal and tend to appear to have been created with a web brush rather than a pen.
 Font weights and strokes can vary in width.
 Casual scripts are also frequently used in invitations to convey a rustic or whimsical feeling.

-Casual Script Font
+Script Font Example

 A beautiful casual script by illustrator Fin Fellowes